 It’s a bleak picture.

-One in eight returning soldiers will experience PTSD (SOURCE).
+One in eight returning soldiers will experience Post Traumatic Stress Disorder ).

-Disturbingly, for some insane reason PTSD is most common in U.S soldiers more than soldiers in other countries.
+Disturbingly, for some insane reason PTSD is most common in U.S soldiers than soldiers in any other country.

 Worse: Less than one in five of those soldiers will receive inadequate treatment for Post Traumatic Stress Disorder.

 The government has official stated that it does not have adequate resources to offer help to those in need.
 Soldiers who seek help face the stigma of being a soldier with an emotional, psychological condition.